 Exception Approval Process

-A new process for departmental technology purchases will start January 2, 2015.
+A new process for departmental technology purchases is here.
 For more information on the process, click here.

 To complete the approval form, select “Submit a Tech Purchase Request.”
 A form will display.
 Complete the form by entering the information requested as follows:

-When approved (or denied) the requestor will be notified by email.
-If approved, the requestor can proceed with the purchase through the Computer Store or the appropriate Purchasing Department process.
+When approved the requestor will be notified by email.
+The requestor can proceed with the purchase or the appropriate Purchasing Department process.
 Purchasing will only process the Purchase Order after receiving verification that the UTSB has approved the request.
 Please add your Request Number in your Purchase Requisition for easy reference.

-If the exception is denied, the requestor may appeal the decision through the UTSB process by simply notifying the same person handling the exception request.
+If you are denied you will be notified by email.
+The requestor may appeal the decision through the University Technology Standard Board (UTSB) process by simply notifying the same person handling the exception request.
 The appeal will be considered by the UTSB and a recommendation made to the Vice President for Information Technology.